raginilall/Getting-and-Cleaning-Data/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The code is written in the file named 'r_analysis.r' and it is called in the markdown file 'r_analysis.rmd'.
+The code is written in the file named 'run_analysis.r' and it is called in the markdown file 'run_analysis.rmd'.

 The tidy data set is saved as 'DatasetHumanActivityRecognitionUsingSmartphones.txt' (tab delimitted file).